AG_Window object describes an Agar window, the base container for Agar widgets.

 The AG_WindowSetMinSize() routine sets the minimum window size in pixels.
 AG_WindowSetMinSizePct() sets the minimum window size in percentage of the requested (computed) size.

-AG_WindowSetOpacity() configures an overall per-window opacity (for compositing window managers).
+AG_WindowSetOpacity() sets the overall per-window opacity (for compositing WMs).
 The argument can range from 0.0 (transparent) to 1.0 (opaque).

-The AG_WindowSetZoom() function sets the zoom level of the window.
-The AG_ZoomIn(), AG_ZoomOut() and AG_ZoomReset() functions set the zoom level for the currently focused window.
-It is customary to assign AG_GlobalKeys(3) shortcuts to these functions.
+The AG_ZoomIn(), AG_ZoomOut() and AG_ZoomReset() routines call AG_WindowSetZoom() to increase, decrease or reset the zoom level of the currently focused window.
+It is customary to assign AG_GlobalKeys(3) shortcuts to these routines.

 AG_WindowMaximize() and AG_WindowMinimize() maximizes and minimizes the window, respectively.
 AG_WindowUnmaximize() and AG_WindowUnminimize() does the opposite.

-The AG_WindowAttach() function registers winChld as a child window dependent of winParent.
-Detaching the parent window (using AG_ObjectDetach(3)) will cause dependent child windows to be detached implicitely.
+The AG_WindowAttach() call makes winChld a child window dependent of winParent.
+Detaching the parent window will cause the child window to be detached implicitely.
 Child windows also inherit the style properties from their parent.
-The AG_WindowDetach() function detaches the window from its parent window.
+AG_WindowDetach() removes winChld from winParent.

 The AG_WindowPin() function "pins" winToPin to the parent window winParent.
 If the parent window is moved, the pinned window will be displaced along with it.
 AG_WindowUnpin() unpins the given window.